evarayHEIG/machle_labs/pw12/12_dousse_ray_stefani.md

 > 2. What is the largest error (speed prediction) you observed?
 Do you observe that most of those large errors show up for high speeds ? or low speeds?
 Why?

 > 3. Using the predicted speeds for a given race, compute the expected time for a race and compute the difference between the real race time and the predicted race time in minutes.
 Provide the code of the cell that computes this prediction error.

+*See the labo_12_lstm.ipynb file.
+It was solved in the last code cell.*